ShirshoDipto/social-media-client/README.md

 - Update own posts.
 - Delete own posts.
 - Include images with posts.
-- Include emojis with posts by right clicking on post input.
+- Include emojis with posts.
 - Include line breaks in posts.
 (See additional info no.3)

 ### 5. Comments